AdobeDocs/experience-manager-64.en/internal/concept-topic.md

 >
 >Note with "remember" attribute type.
 We never use this, but here it is.

-The following is an <image> element.
-This element is **always** embedded in a <p> element.
+The following is an &lt;image&gt; element.
+This element is **always** embedded in a &lt;p&gt; element.
 Process graphics and some screen shots are used in Concepts.
-Most screens are in Task topics (in the <stepresult> element following a <cmd>.
+Most screens are in Task topics (in the &lt;stepresult&gt; element following a &lt;cmd&gt;.

 [ ![Image alt text](assets/key_metrics.png)](task-dita-topic.md)